The letters and forms we send

 If you have had no employment in New Jersey during the base year period or if your claim is determined invalid for some other reason [for example, you were a corporate officer or you were not authorized to work by the U.S. Citizenship and Immigration Services (USCIS)], you will receive this form.
 The notice will list the reason your unemployment claim is invalid.
 If you disagree with the decision, file an appeal.

-If you choose not to have your Unemployment Insurance benefits directly deposited into your bank account, you will get a prepaid Bank of America debit card in the mail.
-Bank of America will mail you the card directly in a plain, unmarked envelope, seven to 10 days after you first apply for benefits.
+If you choose not to have your Unemployment Insurance benefits directly deposited into your bank account, you will get a prepaid Money Network/My Banking Direct debit card in the mail.
+You will receive the card in a plain, unmarked envelope, seven to 10 days after you first apply for benefits.
 The card is good for four years, so don't discard it before that expiration date.
 If you reopen or file a new Unemployment Insurance claim within that timeframe, your benefits will be loaded onto that same card.

 If we need to gather additional information from you regarding the claim you filed online, you might receive an email with a secure link that will take you to an online questionnaire.
 You must complete the information being requested.
 Once we receive the information from you and your employer (if needed), we will make a determination on your claim.